 San Antonio’s water and wastewater infrastructure is the massive system of pipes, water wells, pumps, storage tanks, treatment facilities, and pump stations that is mostly below ground.

-The city has more than 12,000 miles of water and sewer mains buried below the 560-square miles that San Antonio Water System serves – enough to stretch from South Texas to Australia.
+The area served by SAWS has more than 13,000 miles of water and sewer mains buried below the approximately 930 square miles of the SAWS water delivery service area – enough to stretch from South Texas to Australia.

-That’s a lot of pipe to keep in good working order!
+That’s a lot of pipes to keep in good working order!

 Planning for the Future